seagreen/station/README.md

 Say its hash is `abc`.

 Next we need a schema.
-The prototype of Station supports a single schema specification: a modified version of [JSON Schema](https://tools.ietf.org/html/draft-fge-json-schema-validation-00).
-Note that this restricts the blobs supported by the prototype implementation to JSON, as JSON Schema only works on JSON.
+The prototype of Station supports a single schema specification: a modified version of [JSON Schema](http://json-schema.org/) Draft 4.
+For more information see [schema.md](./docs/schema.md).

+Note that this restricts the card instances supported by the prototype implementation to JSON, as JSON Schema only works on JSON.
 Ways to schema other types of data will be added in future implementations.

 Here's an example schema for song excerpts:
 ```json